 The air filter is one of the most important components to pay attention to since if water enters, it would be a major issue.
 After cleaning the filter, it must be removed and blown clean with a compressor to ensure no water remains inside.

-If you must return to the track after replacing the filter, make certain the air intake holes are covered to prevent water from entering and damaging the carburetor.
+If you must return to the track after replacing the filter, ensure the air intake holes are covered to prevent water from entering and damaging the carburetor.
 There are a variety of goods on the market that can be used as rain protection, or you may utilize number plates or plastic water bottles cut with a suitable knife if you prefer an artisan approach.

 Clean the Seals and Shields